 Developing a Great Product Name or Service Name

 Are you looking for an all-powerful product name?
-You know, the kind of transcendent name that stands out from the rest?
-Our naming pros share the secrets to finding a winning product name.
+You know, the kind of transcendent product names that stands out from the rest?
+Our naming pros share the top tips for product naming and secrets to finding a winning product name.

 Company naming, product naming and service naming follow similar developmental processes.
 But there are some unique challenges when it comes to the naming a product and a service.